This post originally appears on healyoursoul.net on 10/23/16.

 It has taken me YEARS to even begin to dig through these emotions and try to process and repair the damage done, but I am finally on the right path.
 I was recently connected to an AMAZING therapist, who recognized my super analytical mind and knew that I needed to know the how and why of what was going on in my head and heart before I could begin to heal from the experiences of my past.
 So, I’d like to leave you with two final thoughts.
 1. Please, think about the way you speak to your children.
 You might just be trying to get desired results out of them, shape them into the people you think they are destined to be, but your words can have a huge, very negative effect on those sweet babies without you even knowing it.
 2. If you are hurting, there is NOTHING wrong with seeking help.
 Some people can work through these issues on their own, but others (myself included) need help and guidance to even begin to touch the feelings they’ve buried so deep inside themselves.

-If this post resonated with you, if you can relate, if you need a friend, please leave me a comment below.
-Also, please feel free to share and follow on social media.
-See top of page for links, or hover over the picture to pin on Pinterest!
+If this post resonated with you, if you can relate, if you need a friend, please feel free to share it with others and let me know in the comments below.